census-instrumentation/opencensus-go/README.md

     tsb.UpsertString(key2, "bar value")
     newTagSet := tsb.Build()

-    // A shorter way of achieving the same is: oldTagSet := ...
+The following is a shorter way of achieving the same:

+    oldTagSet := ...
     newTagSet := NewTagSetBuilder(oldTagSet).InsertString(key1, "foo value").
                  UpdateString(key1, "foo value2").
                  UpsertString(key2, "bar value").
                  Build()

-### Add new tagSet to a context / Modify tagSet in a context
+### To add or modify tagSet in a context

-Add tags to a context for propagation to downstream methods and downstream rpcs:
+A tag set can be added to a context so the tags are propagated to downstream methods and remote procedure calls with the context.

-To create a new context with the tags.
-This will create a new context where all the existing tags in the current context are deleted and replaced with the tags passed as argument.
+To create a new context with the tags,

     newTagSet  := ...
     ctx2 := tags.NewContext(ctx, newTagSet)

+The above code will create a new context where all the existing tags in the current context are deleted and replaced with the tags passed as argument.
+If a new context should be created by modifying the existing tag set in the context, rather than creating one from scratch
-Create a new context keeping the old tag set and adding new tags to it, removing specific tags from it, or modifying the values fo some tags.
-This is just a matter of getting the oldTagSet from the context, apply changes to it, then create a new  context with the newTagSet.
+(for example, adding new tags, removing some tags, or changing the values of some tags), we can retrieve the old tag set from the context, create a TagSetBuilder based on the old tag set, and create a new context with the newly created tag set.

     oldTagSet := tags.FromContext(ctx)
     newTagSet := NewTagSetBuilder(oldTagSet).InsertString(key1, "foo value").
         UpdateString(key1, "foo value2").
         UpsertString(key2, "bar value").
         Build()
     ctx2 := tags.NewContext(ctx, newTagSet)

-## Stats
+## Stats API

 ### To create/retrieve/delete a measure a.k.a resource

-Create/load measures units:
+Create and load measures with unit:

     // returns a *MeasureFloat64
     mf, err := stats.NewMeasureFloat64("/my/float64/measureName", "some measure")